Jack Charlton: 1994 World Cup

-To qualify for the 1994 World Cup in the US, Ireland had to finish first or second in a seven-team group of Spain, European champions Denmark, Northern Ireland, Lithuania, Latvia, and Albania.
+To qualify for the 1994 World Cup in the United States, Ireland had to finish first or second in a seven-team group of Spain, European champions Denmark, Northern Ireland, Lithuania, Latvia, and Albania.
 Lithuania, Latvia, and Albania proved to be little threat to the Irish, and both home and away matches against these three teams earned Ireland the maximum of two points.
 The two most difficult fixtures – Denmark and Spain away – ended in goalless draws.
 John Aldridge had a goal disallowed for offside against the Spanish which even Spain manager Javier Clemente said should have stood.
 Ireland then beat Northern Ireland 3–0 at home before settling for a 1–1 draw with Denmark.
 The qualification campaign was then derailed in the opening 26 minutes of the home tie with Spain as the Spanish took a three-goal lead; the game ended 3–1, with John Sheridan's late consolation eventually proving crucial at the end of the campaign.
 The final game was in Belfast against Northern Ireland during a tense period of The Troubles.
 Jimmy Quinn put Northern Ireland into the lead on 74 minutes, but four minutes later Alan McLoughlin scored the equalising goal to allow the Republic of Ireland to secure second place in the group due to their superior goals scored tally over Denmark.
 When Quinn scored Northern Ireland assistant manager Jimmy Nicholl shouted "Up yours!" to his counterpart Maurice Setters (Charlton's assistant); in response to this Charlton approached Northern Ireland manager Billy Bingham at the final whistle and told him "Up yours too, Billy".